icml-2020-nlp/semsim/README.md

 Under review.
-<br>Please be noticed that the Git log was intentionally omitted to keep the review process Double-Blind.
+<br>Please be noticed that the majority of Git logs were intentionally omitted to keep the review process Double-Blind.
 <br>We will redirect or update this repository after we receive the final decisions.

 <br>This repository provides pre-processed dataset, source code, and pre-trained weights used for our experiment.